iamanekait/Terminal-Search/README.md

-Sure!
-Here's a GitHub README for the provided Python script:

----

 # Google Search from Terminal

 This Python script allows you to perform Google searches directly from the terminal and view the search results in your default web browser.